-We must maintain a register of contaminated land sites where formal action has been taken as defined in law.
+The Council maintains a register of contaminated land sites where formal action has been taken as defined in law.
 There are currently no contaminated sites registered.
 The register will be updated if any relevant action is taken.
-Further information about contaminated land can be found on the Gov.uk website.

 Former Taunton Deane and West Somerset related polices and strategies